s4nchez/hugo_site/content/posts/2021-02-28-kotlin-adoption-on-server-side.md

 Our team didn't follow the typical Java playbook: we used [Utterlyidle] instead of Spring and embraced a Functional Programming approach with [Totallylazy].
 We were big fans of IntelliJ and tried to take full advantage of the tooling it provided for Java.

 At that time, we were already looking beyond Java.
-There was some interest in Scala at the time, and we had a few services already written in it.
+There was some interest in Scala by some teams, and we had a few services already written in it.
 But the complexity, pain to work alongside a Java codebase, and slow build times made that language unappealing to most of us.

 When Google [announced][google-io] Kotlin was becoming an official language for Android development in 2017, another team close to us evaluated the language for their server-side development.
 Eventually, most of us were giving it a try.